benardoyoo/mycode/README.md

 # mycode

 Learning to track my code

 # mycode

 I am new to Python and trying to learn coding
+I want to learn how to version control projects with git

 ## Getting Started